ManuBeni/ManuBeni/README.md

 <br/>
 Currently looking for my first job on the IT world!

-- 🔭 Currently Working on my Personal Portfolio.
+- 🔭 Currently Working on a Custom Cake Builder Web App for a local bakery.
-- 🌱 I’m learning Typescript and Vite.
+- 🌱 I’m learning Typescript and Vite, as well as Design principles.

 <br/>